eugenekim3107/conditional-vae-for-instance-dependent-noise/README.md

 # Conditional Variational Autoencoder Data Augmentation for Robustness to Instance-Dependent Noise

+## Research Paper
+For detailed information about our study and findings, please refer to our research paper.
+You can access it here: [Report Paper](report_paper.pdf)

 ## Abstract
 This paper addresses the critical challenge in deep learning of obtaining high-quality, accurately labeled data.
 In real-world scenarios, label noise is often unavoidable and can significantly hinder model performance.
 Traditional artificially generated label noise does not adequately represent real-world conditions.
 We propose a novel approach using instance-dependent noise (IDN) as a benchmark for modeling real-world label noise, coupled with a deep generative method for effective handling of this issue.